zzzprojects/docs/learnentityframeworkcore.com/pages/configuration/fluent-api/index.md

 In pre-.NET Core versions of Entity Framework, this is achieved by creating classes that derive from `EntityTypeConfiguration<TEntity>`, and then using Fluent API to override conventions in the class constructor.
 These classes are then added to the `DbModelBuilder`'s configuration in the `OnModelCreating` method.
 Prior to version 2.0 of Entity Framework Core, there was no equivalent to this approach and one had to roll one's own solution.

-In version 2.0, an new interface was introduced: `IEntityTypeConfiguration<TEntity>`.
+In version 2.0, a new interface was introduced: `IEntityTypeConfiguration<TEntity>`.
 This is used in a similar way to `EntityTypeConfiguration<TEntity>` in that configurations are specified in separate entity-specific classes:

 ```csharp
 public class OrderConfiguration : IEntityTypeConfiguration<Order>